 Program Learning Outcomes

-The CIS M.A. programs provide students with a strong grounding in core disciplines while giving them the opportunity to form their course of study around their professional and academic goals.
-Students can enroll in courses offered by a range of schools and departments across the university in disciplines of their interest.
-This flexible design of graduate curricula supports individualized learning experiences across disciplinary boundaries and allows student to take courses and capstone options that help them achieve and demonstrate the CIS M.A. learning outcomes below:
+This flexible design of graduate curricula supports individualized learning experiences across disciplinary boundaries and allows student to take courses and capstone options that help them achieve and demonstrate the WPS M.A. learning outcomes:

 Opportunities for Graduates

 Graduates of War and Peace Studies programs can expect to find opportunities in national and international security fields, diplomacy and foreign affairs analysis, in the non-profit sector and international organizations, and consulting.

 Admission requirements, beyond the university minimum of a 4-year bachelor’s degree or its equivalent and a TOEFL of 80 or above (6.5 across all bands on IELTS) for non-native English speakers, are 2 letters of recommendation, a statement of purpose which addresses the student’s motivations and background in relationship to this program, and a resume/CV.
 We do not require the GRE exam for admission.

 This program permits full-time enrollment in residence at Ohio University, and an I-20 may be issued based on admission to this program.